Which is the first National Park in India? Jim Corbett?

 • Maintain a safe distance from the wild animals.

-• Two adults and children (below 12) can accommodate a room in the tourist zone.
+• Two adults and children (under 12) can be accommodated in a room in the tourist zone.

-• Tourists must wear clothes that will camouflage the surroundings (like olive green, khaki, etc.).
+• Tourists must wear clothing that blends into the surroundings (e.g., olive green or khaki).

 • You must get a clearance certificate before leaving the reserve.